Skip to content

 We believe that showing good role models to younger generations is another way to support learning, and are pouring effort into such activities.

-Alongside GAKUHAN activities, Casio has newly provided the ClassPad.net solution for education settings for use during and after the COVID-19 pandemic.
-ClassPad.net is a comprehensive study platform that integrates study content such as online dictionaries with the use of digital notes.
+Alongside GAKUHAN activities, Casio also provides the ClassPad.net solution for education settings where ICT is advancing.
+ClassPad.net is a comprehensive ICT study platform that integrates study content such as online dictionaries and online calculator with the use of digital notes.

-A beta launch was released in April 2021 with restricted features, followed by a full launch in September 2021.
+A beta version with limited functionality was released in April 2021, and the full version was launched in September 2021.

-Casio will continue to strengthen its products and support various forms of learning by pursuing co-creation with schools, while listening to feedback from classrooms.
+Casio will continue to create services that are helpful for teachers and students and contribute to education by pursuing co-creation with schools, while listening to feedback from classrooms.

 Select a location